emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

 co-operative threads of execution.
 The `fiber.h
 <https://github.com/emscripten-core/emscripten/blob/main/system/include/emscripten/fiber.h>`_
 header defines a low-level API for manipulating Fibers in Emscripten.
-Fibers are implemented with :ref:`asyncify section`, so you must link your program with :ref:`ASYNCIFY` if you intend to use them.
+Fibers are implemented with :ref:`asyncify section` or JSPI, so you must link your program with :ref:`ASYNCIFY` or ``-sJSPI`` if you intend to use them.

 Fibers are intended as a building block for asynchronous control flow constructs, such as coroutines.
 They supersede the legacy coroutine API that was